Mirsaidbek/StudentCRUD_in_Jakarta/README.md

 # StudentCRUD_in_Jakarta
-Mini pet project ot practice jakarta. servlets and jsp
+Mini pet project to practice Jakarta EE. servlets and jsp